ashish-yadav11/nt/README.md

 # nt

-`at` wrapper for setting one time notification alarms.
-Alarms can be set after a specific time interval with upto seconds precision or at some time within a day or using `at` supported time specification (see `man at`).
+'at' wrapper for setting one time notification alarms.
+Alarms can be set after a specific time interval with upto seconds precision or at some time within a day or using 'at' supported time specification (see `man at`).

 # Configuration